Chemsex

 • Do you have what you need?
 Make sure you take enough condoms and lube, if you are slamming- make sure you have clean injecting equipment and enough to last for the session.
 If you run out of clean equipment, don’t share as this could increase the risks of infections.
 If you feel like you are having issues with slamming addiction- check out the services below.

-• If you are HIV positive or have any other condition that requires adherence to medications, make sure you have enough meds to cover you- especially if it turns into a long session.
+• If you are living with HIV or have any other condition that requires adherence to medications, make sure you have enough meds to cover you- especially if it turns into a long session.

 • Who’s around?
 Are you playing with people in the same mindset as you?
 Wanting similar play makes it easier to stick to each other’s boundaries.
 It is OK to change your mind about sex- you are not obligated!